-Recently in response to this post about integrating add-ons into Firefox, I was asked why some add-ons don't work properly in the distribution directory.
-That's a great question and it deserves its own post.
+Recently in response to this post about integrating add-ons into Firefox, I was asked why some add-ons don’t work properly in the distribution/bundles directory.
+That’s a great question and it deserves its own post.

-So if you search through the add-on and see that it depends on APIs like getResourceURI and hasResource, it will probably not work in the distribution directory.
-Keep in mind, though, that just because you see a reference to these APIs doesn't mean that the add-on will break; the CCK uses this API, but has code around it just in case it fails.
+So if you search through the add-on and see that it depends on APIs like getResourceURI and hasResource, it will probably not work in the distribution/bundles directory.
+Keep in mind, though, that just because you see a reference to these APIs doesn’t mean that the add-on will break; the CCK uses this API, but has code around it just in case it fails.

 As a side note, I’m going to try to use this post to kick off a Q&A series to try to encourage me to blog.
 If you have ANY questions about customizing Firefox, send them my way.